Districts - Equality and Diversity

 - attend Ward Committees, and become involved in the decisions that affect your neighbourhood.
 Issues raised at these meetings are communicated to the District Committees, which monitor the services we provide and also set our priorities Ward Committee meetings are held in the local area

-- contact your District Support Officer (DSO), using the details under the ‘Contact Us’ section on the district pages.
-Your DSO can advise you of other ways to get involved including joining a local friends or community group or taking part in district run initiatives.
+- contact your District Officer, using the details under the ‘Contact Us’ section on the district pages.
+Your local office can advise you of other ways to get involved including joining a local friends or community group or taking part in district run initiatives.

 Birmingham's district pages also hold a lot of information about a wide range of local community services, activities, and events.
 More information on these can be found at www.birmingham.gov.uk/whatson.